Modular reduction of complex representations of finite reductive groups: Introduction

 \begin{conjecture}[Conjecture 2.3 in \cite{L}] For every $w \in \mathcal{J}$, there exists a nonzero character $M_w$ of $G(\mathbb{F}_p)$ over $\overline{\mathbb{F}}_{p}$ such that for any irreducible unipotent representation $\rho$, we have

-\end{conjecture} No formula for $M_w$ was known in general, but these $M_w$ were further conjectured to satisfy some desirable properties, most importantly being in a sense ``independent of $p$," which we explain below.
+\end{conjecture} No specific formula for $M_w$ was proposed in general, but these $M_w$ were further conjectured to satisfy some desirable properties, most importantly being in a sense ``independent of $p$," which we explain below.
 In Section 2 of \cite{L}, Lusztig computed the elements $M_w$ in Types $A_1, A_2, B_2, G_2$, and $A_3$.